rakshit-pavagadhi/music-composition-system/README.md

 	- `random_forest.joblib` — trained RandomForest classifier
 	- `scaler.joblib` — feature scaler used during training
 	- `label_encoder.joblib` — label encoder mapping genre indices to names
-- Generated WAVs are saved to [outputs/](outputs) by default.
+- Generated WAVs are saved to outputs by default.
 The Flask endpoint returns a playable URL, and the Gradio demo returns audio directly.

 **Hardware / Performance Notes**
 - Meta MusicGen is large and may require significant RAM and compute.
 For reasonable speed, run with a CUDA-enabled GPU and an appropriate PyTorch build.
 On CPU it will be slow and may be memory-limited.